Is Intermittent Fasting Safe For Women? All Your Questions Answered

 They found that the rats not only lost 19% of their body weight, but they also had significant changes in their reproductive hormones.
 LH and kisspeptin levels went down, while estradiol levels went up.

-However, another review looked at intermittent fasting in women with polycystic ovary syndrome, or PCOS—a condition with infertility as one of its hallmark symptoms.
+However, another review looked at intermittent fasting in women with polycystic ovary syndrome, or PCOS—a condition that can lead to fertility challenges.
 The researchers hypothesized that intermittent fasting could actually improve fertility in women with PCOS by reducing levels of glucose, insulin, IGF-1, and IGFBP1.

 When insulin levels get high, it triggers the body to make more androgen hormones, like testosterone, which makes it harder to get pregnant.
 On the other hand, when insulin levels go down, it can improve ovarian function.

 Another study added on to this, concluding that short-term calorie restriction could actually increase LH levels in women with PCOS while simultaneously decreasing glucose, insulin, leptin, and testosterone.